jonnareddiharish/WORK-BENCH/features/diet-feature.md

 # Diet Feature

-> Covers diet log types, LangGraph diet pipeline, card layout, medication detail expansion (side effects, dates, avoid list), and the Reminders widget.
+> Covers diet log types, LangGraph diet pipeline, card layout, the Record Detail Panel (view → edit → re-analysis), medication detail, and the Reminders widget.

 ---

 ## Overview

 The **Diet** feature logs a user's meals, medications, and dietary advice.
-Records arrive from manual entry or from the LangGraph pipeline after parsing a doctor's report.
-Diet logs rendered in the **Daily Diet** widget and the **Diet Logs** section of the Records Board use a card-based layout with at most 3 cards per medical report.
+Records arrive from manual entry or the LangGraph pipeline after parsing a doctor's report.
+Diet logs appear in the **Daily Diet** widget on the dashboard and in the **Diet Logs** section of the Records Board, both using a card-based layout with at most 3 cards per medical report.

 ---